seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 Another advantage of QIIME2 is that the files track the provenance of the data--i.e., QIIME2 tracks exactly how the data has been processed at every step up to any given analysis.
 We will explore this further as we start looking at QIIME2 files.

-Note that hroughout this tutorial, I may simply refer to QIIME2 as QIIME, but in all cases, we are referring to QIIME2
+Note that throughout this tutorial, I may simply refer to QIIME2 as QIIME, but in all cases, we are referring to QIIME2

 Today, we will use QIIME2 to explore soil microbiome data from the Atacama desert in Chile.
 The data are presented in [this paper](https://journals.asm.org/doi/full/10.1128/mSystems.00195-16).